-While you want to extoll all your best virtues (‘I’m a team player’ or ‘I enjoy challenges’), try and add a little bit of flavour to your answer, as well.
+While you want to extoll all your best virtues (‘I’m a team player’ or ‘I enjoy challenges’), try and add a little bit of flavour to answering the 'How would you describe yourself?' question, as well.
 Don’t just reel off what you think your interviewer wants to hear; if you are honest about how you see yourself, you will be more memorable and more authentic.

 4. ‘Describe your work style.’